nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Example 5: `find medicine /info sideeffects, Headache` <br>
 Example 6: `find medicine /info quantity, 10`

+#### FIND APPOINTMENT

+To find an existing appointment in the application, you can use the `find appointment` command.
+This command requires an additional parameter which can be any of the parameters of appointment.
+To find an appointment you would have to provide one of these parameters using the given keywords:

+1. Appointment Id: `id`
+2. Patient nric: `patient nric`
+3. Patient name: `patient name`
+4. Doctor nric: `doctor nric`
+5. Doctor name: `doctor name`
+6. Appointment Date: `date`

+Format: `find appointment /info [parameter], [keyword to find]`

+Example 1: `find appointment /info id, A123` <br>
+Example 2: `find appointment /info patient nric, S1234567A` <br>
+Example 3: `find appointment /info patient name, Don` <br>
+Example 4: `find appointment /info doctor nric, S7654321A` <br>
+Example 5: `find appointment /info doctor name, John` <br>
+Example 6: `find appointment /info date, 2022-10-15`

 ### Additional Features

 #### Retrieving List of Expired Medicine in the inventory